Improving access to living kidney donation for Black kidney patients

 - A member of the GOLD team contacts the patient within two days of referral

-- They gather background information and work out an individual plan of action
+- They gather background information and together devise an action plan

-- An assessment is made whether a peer buddy is needed at this stage
+- An assessment is made to whether a peer buddy is needed at this stage

 - The assessment usually takes 15-30 minutes